jhuckaby/pixl-server-web/README.md

 ### args.perf

 This is a reference to a [pixl-perf](https://www.github.com/jhuckaby/pixl-perf) object, which is used internally by the web server to track performance metrics for the request.
-The metrics may be logged at the end of each request (see [Logging](#logging) below) and included in the stats (see [Stats](#stats) below).
+The metrics may be logged at the end of each request (see [Transaction Logging](#transaction-logging) below) and included in the stats (see [Stats](#stats) below).

 ### args.server